incluDna/incluDna/README.md

 Profile
 -------

-*   🎂  Birth date: 9/02/2006 (18 years old)
-* I am the one who is full of passion✨.
-Like to try new things, to find what I like and am good at.
-  My aim is to create good things and happiness for myself and others.
+*   I am a person who likes to learn new things✨, find experiences and communicate to people.
+To gain perspectives and knowledge to develop and create good things and happiness for myself and others.
-* I'm interested in Digital Engineering, I want to be a Software developer. << `me in 2023`
+*   Interested in `web dev`, `data science`, `data & business analysis`, `cyber security`, and `software testing`
+*   🎂  Birth date: 09/02/2006 (18 years old)

 Education
 -------